 Added moisture steam oven

-A standard oven that comes with an added moisture function.
-This may also be referred to by the manufacturer as 'steam assist'.
+A standard oven that includes an added moisture function.
+This may be referred to by the manufacturer as 'steam assist' or similar.

 Key steam oven features

 A steam oven can't produce steam without water.
-If your steam oven isn't connected to a water supply through the wall, then it will have a detachable reservoir for the water that needs to be filled manually.
+If your steam oven isn't connected to a water supply, then it will have a detachable reservoir for the water that needs to be filled manually.

 Automatic cooking programmes

-To save you from constantly having to peer through the window to check on your food, most steam ovens have a selection of automatic cooking programmes.
+To save you from frequently having to peer through the window to check on your food, most steam ovens have a selection of automatic cooking programmes.

-You can pick the best option based on the type of food you're working with.
-If you're cooking fish or meat, for example, you can try sous-vide cooking, working with low temperatures over a long period of time.
+You can pick the best option based on the type of food you're cooking.
+If it's fish or meat, for example, you can try sous-vide cooking, working with low temperatures over a long period of time.

 Large oven compartments